Jako/minifyRegistered/README.md

 Features
 --------------------------------------------------------------------------------
-With this plugin all js and css files (and chunks) added by the MODX API functions `regClientStartupScript`, `regClientScript`, `regClientCSS`, `regClientStartupHTMLBlock` and `regClientHTMLBlock` are checked to minify them by minify
+minifyRegistered is a simple but effective tool for MODX Revolution.
+With this tool all js and css files (and chunks) added by the MODX API functions `regClientStartupScript`, `regClientScript`, `regClientCSS`, `regClientStartupHTMLBlock` and `regClientHTMLBlock` are checked to minify them by minify

 Installation
 --------------------------------------------------------------------------------